Miele Cooktops Review & Guide

 Quick and easy cooking isn’t limited to microwave meals.
 Gas cooktops are seen to be especially useful for preparing a variety of dishes fast, whether it’s heating sauces on a slow simmer or using intense heat when creating stir fry.
 Gas cooktops are also a tasty option for households that are conscious of their electricity bill because, according to Miele, gas is a primary energy source and does not produce pollutants through conversion processes ordinarily seen in electric models.

-Miele gas cooktops typically retail between $1,199 and $3,899, which is pretty similar to other types of cooktops by the brand.
+Miele gas cooktops typically retail between $1,199 and $4,199, on par with similar types of cooktops by the brand.
 The different width options include 40cm, 60cm, 75cm, 90cm.
-Here’s a list of gas cooktops currently sitting on Miele’s shelves:
+Here is a list of gas cooktops currently sitting on Miele’s shelves: